objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ```

-Then we append a svg text element for the screen name and 2 svg circles creating the frame for the player picture as well as a svg image for the picture.
+Then we append a svg text element for the screen name and 2 svg circles creating the frame for the player picture, as well as a svg image for the picture.
 As described above by applying the css class `.photo` we get a nicely rounded image.

 ```javascript